kibermaks/icon-lists/README.md

 Processing 1597 icons to lucide-icons...
 Phosphor: Total icons count from _fetchData: 1512 Processing 1512 icons to phosphor-icons...
+Ultimate: Total icons count from all sets: 8907 Processing 8907 icons to ultimate-icons...
 All icon sets processed successfully.
 ```